Straw

 Straw is an agricultural byproduct consisting of the dry stalks of cereal plants after the grain and chaff have been removed.
 It makes up about half of the yield by weight of cereal crops such as barley, oats, rice, rye and wheat.
 It has a number of different uses, including fuel, livestock bedding and fodder, thatching and basket making.

 Straw is usually gathered and stored in a straw bale, which is a bale, or bundle, of straw tightly bound with twine, wire, or string.
 Straw bales may be square, rectangular, star shaped or round, and can be very large, depending on the type of baler used.

+Straw is a type of lignocellulosic biomass.
+In other words, it is largely made out of the structural biopolymers cellulose (~30%), hemicellulose (~25%), and lignin (~10%).

 Uses

 Current and historic uses of straw include: